Patrick D. Wall: Career and research

 After graduating, he spent a short time treating holocaust survivors and refugees in mainland Europe, and then moved to the United States where he took up a position as an instructor at the Yale School of Medicine investigating the use of lobotomies as a method of controlling depression.

 Wall remained as an instructor until 1950, when he was offered a position as an assistant professor at the University of Chicago.
 He moved again in 1953 to serve as an instructor at Harvard University, and again in 1957 to work as an associate professor at the Massachusetts Institute of Technology.
 He was promoted to full professor in 1960, and while at the Institute met Ronald Melzack, who was to become a long-time collaborator.
 At Melzack's urging they wrote a paper on the Gate control theory of pain and published it in Brain in 1962; according to Wall it was read by around three people.
-After expanding and rewriting the article they republished it as Pain Mechanisms: a new theory in Science in 1965 where it drew wider attention, with mostly negative comments.
+After expanding and rewriting the article they republished it as Pain Mechanisms: a new theory in Science in 1965 where it drew wider attention, which initially met with skepticism.
 The paper was looked at in a new light after Wall collaborated with Bill Sweet to produce the Transcutaneous Electrical Nerve Stimulator, developed along the lines of the theory.
-The effective working of the device validated Wall and Melzack's paper, and Wall gained acclaim as a leading neuroscientist.
+The effective working of the device validated Wall and Melzack's paper, and contributed to Wall’s recognition as a leading neuroscientist.
 In 1965 he published TRIO - The Revolting Intellectuals' Organisation, a thriller novel.
 In 1973 he acted as the scientific study officer for the launch of the International Association for the Study of Pain, and subsequently acted as the first editor of its medical journal, Pain.